-The ADSs have been approved for listing on the New York Stock Exchange under the symbol "EDU."

-The ADSs will not be listed on any other exchange or traded on any automated quotation system.
+We have applied to have the ADSs listed on the New York Stock Exchange under the symbol "EDU."
+The ADSs will not be listed on any other exchange or traded on any other automated quotation system.

-The ADSs will be evidenced by ADRs.
+The ADSs will be evidenced by American depositary receipts, or ADRs.

-The depositary will hold the shares underlying your ADSs.
-You will have rights as provided in the deposit agreement.

-If, however, we declare dividends on our common shares, the depositary will pay you the cash dividends and other distributions it receives on our common shares, after deducting its fees and expenses.

-You may turn in your ADSs to the depositary in exchange for common shares.
-The depositary will charge you fees for any exchange.

-We may amend or terminate the deposit agreement without your consent.
+- The depositary will hold the shares underlying your ADSs.
+You will have rights as provided in the deposit agreement. - If, however, we declare dividends on our common shares, the depositary will pay you the cash dividends and other distributions it receives on our common shares, after deducting its fees and expenses. - You may turn in your ADSs to the depositary in exchange for common shares.
+The depositary will charge you fees for any exchange. - We may amend or terminate the deposit agreement without your consent.
 If you continue to hold your ADSs, you agree to be bound by the deposit agreement as amended.